SigmaHQ/sigma-specification/appendix_meta_rules.md

 The purpose is to cover a detection like:

-* X invalid login alerts on an unique host
+* X invalid login alerts on a unique host
 * Invalid login alert on the same host but from X remote
 * Alert A, B and C in the same timespan